What Do You Need To Become a Truck Driver in 2019?

 - After a minimum of 14 days, you can then schedule your CDL road skills examination

 - Pass the road skills and driving examination (you must bring your own vehicle)

 - After passing the pre-trip inspection and the road skills and driving exams, you will need to pay the necessary fees for your new CDL.
 You may also have to submit a 10 Year Record Check

-2. How Much Does Truck Driving School Cost?
+How Much Does Truck Driving School Cost?